project-gemmi/gemmi/docs/utils.rst

 set
 ===

-Modifies atom positions, isotropic B-factors and/or occupancies in a PDB or mmCIF file.
+Modifies atom positions, isotropic B-factors, and/or occupancies in a PDB or mmCIF file.
 It serves as a partial replacement for CCP4 PDBSET.

 Unlike most other gemmi tools, it doesn't parse the entire input file.